Firaenix/Japanese-Studies-Website-JRPGS/src/Sections/2 - 80s/slide3.md

 ## Keiko Awaji, a Japanese Actress, famous for her movies such as Stray Dog (1949) and The Bridges at Toko-Ri (1954), has previously confessed her love for the series;

 ## _"I won't live forever," said Awaji.
-"I'd like to play two more more games...
+"I'd like to play two or more games...
 I really want them to put out a new game once every two years."
 (Ashcraft, 2009)._